Dallas County Freedom Rock dedication set for Oct. 19

 A dedication ceremony for the Dallas County Freedom Rock will be held at 10 a.m. on Saturday, Oct.
 19 in Minburn.

 The freedom rock was completed by artist Ray “Bubba” Sorensen earlier this summer.
-The rock is located south of the Ninteen14 bar and grill along Highway 169 in Minburn.
+The rock is located south of the Nineteen14 along Highway 169 in Minburn.

 One side features the five Wilson brothers.
 All five of the brothers went into the service during World War II, and only two came home.
 The other side of the rock features Nile Kinnick, of Adel, and Bob Feller, of Van Meter.
 Both individuals are Dallas County veterans, in addition to being sports figures.